-Commander Kraska points to current Counter Insurgency operations as a weakness for the US Navy and says that they are taking their “eye off the ball” and not focusing on the Navy’s primary role: protecting the United States from blue water threats and safeguarding American interests abroad.
+Commander Kraska points to current counterinsurgency operations as a weakness for the United States Navy and says that they are taking their “eye off the ball” and not focusing on the Navy’s primary role: protecting the United States from blue-water threats and safeguarding American interests abroad.

 An entire generation of [its] midcareer commissioned and noncommissioned officers tried to learn counterinsurgency land warfare in the desert and mountains of central Asia while their counterparts in China conducted fleet exercises to learn how to destroy them.

 One can agree with the correspondent when he questions this.
 The US Navy is a vast organization and has certainly not committed whole swathes of officers to the study of counterinsurgency operations.
 Especially when the Marine Corps and the Army lead the way for the armed forces in this regard.

 However, that’s where this fellow loses his critical potential:

 Also, does national security rest ultimately only on the Navy, as this hydrocentric article tendentiously asserts?